 10. If your loved one left behind children, consider doing something special for them.
 You could write them a nice card or verbally share wonderful or funny stories about their parent, you could buy them a gift you think their parent might’ve bought for them, or take them out for dinner.

-Just because our loved ones died, doesn’t mean we can no longer celebrate them, honor them, and actively love them.
+Just because our loved one(s) died, doesn’t mean we can no longer remember, celebrate, and honor them, and actively love them.

 Think of something you can do today to include your loved one’s precious memory into your holiday traditions!

 Some will very much enjoy doing these things while others may not.
 If you don’t feel up to doing any of these ideas, then do not force yourself to do them.
 Grief takes time and everybody grieves differently.
 Always be kind to yourself!❤️